D-GNTDWI/unswstudent/README.md

-    ISBN-13:978-1980901754 The Hacker Playbook 3 by Peter Kim ISBN 978-1-78216-318-3 Mastering Wireless Penetration Testing for Highly Secured Environments by Aaron Johns
+    ISBN-13:978-1980901754 The Hacker Playbook 3 by Peter Kim ISBN 978-1-78216-318-3 Mastering Wireless Penetration Testing for Highly Secured Environments by Aaron Johns ISBN 978-1-84969-510-7 Penetration Testing with the Bash shell by Keith Makan